-Home students can borrow money from the UK government towards their living costs in the form of a means-tested Maintenance Loan.
-The amount your son/daughter is eligible for will depend on their household income, as well as the UK government funding arrangements where they live.
+Home students, and currently EU students, can borrow money from the UK government towards their living costs in the form of a means-tested Maintenance Loan.
+The amount your son or daughter is eligible for will depend on their household income, as well as the UK government funding arrangements where they live.

 These loans are administered through the Student Loans Company, and paid directly into your son or daughter’s bank account in three instalments (one per term) each year.